-Under section 91(8) of the NEL the Commission may only make a Rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed Rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared network functions.
-The draft Rule would require AEMO, in its capacity as a TNSP in Victoria, to take into account avoided TUoS in any relevant negotiations with an embedded generator.
+Under section 91(8) of the NEL the Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared network functions.
+The rule as made would require AEMO, in its capacity as a TNSP in Victoria, to take into account avoided TUoS in any relevant negotiations with an embedded generator.
 The Commission believes this requirement is compatible with the proper performance of AEMO's declared network functions under section 50C of the NEL, in particular to plan, authorise, contract for, and direct, augmentation of the declared shared network.

-Under section 91(9) of the NEL the Commission may only make a Rule that affects the allocation of powers, functions and duties between AEMO and a declared transmission system operator if AEMO consents to the making of the Rule.
-As the draft Rule only affects the activity of negotiating a network support payment with an embedded generator in any instance when this occurs, and not who undertakes this negotiation, it does not alter the relevant allocation of powers, functions and duties.
+Under section 91(9) of the NEL the Commission may only make a rule that affects the allocation of powers, functions and duties between AEMO and a declared transmission system operator if AEMO consents to the making of the rule.
+As the draft rule only affects the activity of negotiating a network support payment with an embedded generator in any instance when this occurs, and not who undertakes this negotiation, it does not alter the relevant allocation of powers, functions and duties.

-2.5 More preferable Rule
+2.5 More preferable rule

-Under section 91A of the NEL, the AEMC may make a Rule that is different (including materially different) from a market initiated proposed Rule (a more preferable Rule) if the AEMC is satisfied that, having regard to the issue or issues that were raised by the market initiated proposed Rule (to which the more preferable Rule relates), the more preferable Rule will or is likely to better contribute to the achievement of the NEO.
+Under section 91A of the NEL, the AEMC may make a rule that is different (including materially different) from a market initiated proposed rule (a more preferable rule) if the AEMC is satisfied that, having regard to the issue or issues that were raised by the market initiated proposed rule (to which the more preferable rule relates), the more preferable rule will or is likely to better contribute to the achievement of the NEO.

-Under section 88(2), for the purposes of section 88(1) the AEMC may give such weight to any aspect of the NEO as it considers appropriate in all the circumstances, having regard to any relevant MCE Statement of Policy Principles.
+11 Under section 88(2), for the purposes of section 88(1) the AEMC may give such weight to any aspect of the NEO as it considers appropriate in all the circumstances, having regard to any relevant MCE statement of policy principles.

-The proposed more preferable Rule incorporates the principle from the proposed Rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.
+The more preferable rule incorporates the principle from the proposed rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.

-Having regard to the issues raised by the Rule proposed in the Rule change request, the Commission is satisfied that the draft Rule will, or is likely to, better contribute to the NEO than the proposed Rule for the following reasons:
+Having regard to the issues raised by the proposed rule, the Commission is satisfied that the rule as made will, or is likely to, better contribute to the NEO for the following reasons:

-- the draft Rule would more effectively promote an efficient level of compensation being made available to the embedded generator than the proposed Rule because: - ensuring that the level of avoided TUoS is taken into account when negotiating a network support payment would make it clear that a TNSP must take into consideration the services provided by the embedded generator and compensated for by avoided TUoS.
-This would assist the TNSP in determining what an efficient network support payment would be for the enhanced service provided by the embedded generator; and - allowing both network support and avoided TUoS payments gives a TNSP the ability to construct a network support agreement for which the network support payment targets a specific service to be provided by an embedded generator (and which does not necessarily have to include the potential benefits to the entire shared transmission network); - prohibition of both payments at the same time would add complexity (due to the need to incorporate a mechanism for DNSPs to be made aware of TNSPs network support payments to embedded generators) and ongoing administrative costs; and - the transparency, in terms of the value assigned to each service provided, by maintaining two separate payments would be maintained and can be more readily scrutinised.
+- the rule as made would more effectively promote an efficient level of compensation being made available to the embedded generator than the proposed rule because: - ensuring that the level of avoided TUoS is taken into account when negotiating a network support payment would make it clear that a TNSP must take into consideration the services provided by the embedded generator and compensated for by avoided TUoS.
+This would assist the TNSP in determining what an efficient network support payment would be for the enhanced service provided by the embedded generator; and - allowing both network support and avoided TUoS payments gives a TNSP the ability to construct a network support agreement for which the network support payment targets a specific service to be provided by an embedded generator (and which does not necessarily have to include the potential benefits to the entire shared transmission network); - prohibition of both payments at the same time would add complexity (due to the need to incorporate a mechanism for DNSPs to be made aware of TNSPs network support payments to embedded generators) and ongoing administrative costs; and - the transparency, in terms of the value assigned to each service provided, by retaining two separate payments would be maintained and can be more readily scrutinised.